isomerpages/imda-tradetrust/_about-tradetrust/Legality Guide.md

 <p>TradeTrust-enabled eBLs follow all requirements set out in the MLETR law.
 This means they are legally valid and can be used across multiple platforms and frameworks in countries that have adopted MLETR.&nbsp;</p>
+<p>Instead of contractual rule book, your TradeTrust-enabled electronic documents
+will be supported by statutory law.
+When using these electronic documents across MLETR-aligned and/or non-MLETR-aligned jurisdiction, it is recommended to expressly choose a governing law and jurisdiction provision for the documents with a MLETR jurisdiction like Singapore, New York, Delaware or other MLETR-compliant jurisdictions.
+Using an example of a shipment from a non MLETR-compliant jurisdiction like China to Singapore, as long as the TradeTrust-issued electronic Bill of Lading (eBL) by carrier is governed by a MLETR-compliant jurisdiction such as Singapore, the eBL will be legally valid to facilitate the shipment.</p>
 <p>In this TradeTrust Legality Guide, you will find&nbsp;</p>
 <ul data-tight="true" class="tight">
 <li>